Paris is filled with historical buildings and amazing monuments. This famous skyscraper certainly doesn’t fit into this marvelous urban landscape.

 This resembles the same sentiment as people had about the Eiffel Tower, which eventually became the most popular landmark in the city and Parisians fully embraced the tower as the ultimate symbol of their city.

-The main difference with Tour Montparnasse?
+The main difference between Tour Montparnasse?

 This resentment never went away, not even after 4 decades!